DevelopingSpace/starchart/CONTRIBUTING.md

    fnm install
    ```

-3. Start backing services with Docker - MySQL, Redis, Route53, a Let's Encrypt server, Mailhog, and a SAML IDP.
+3. Start backing services with Docker

    ```bash
    npm run docker
    ```

+   This starts MySQL, Redis, Route53, a Let's Encrypt server, Mailhog, and a SAML IDP.
 Wait for the services to finish starting, it takes a while before they're ready.

 4. Install dependencies.